tobyhodges/fair-research-software/episodes/02-tools.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- List the tools that will be covered in the lesson
+- Identify some key tools for FAIR research
-- Check everyone has the tools installed correctly
+- Install and run key tools on their own workstation
 - Explain why these help us work in a FAIR way

 ::::::::::::::::::::::::::::::::::::::::::::::::